armanriazi/typescript-all-in-one/workspace/oop/oop.md

 c = 1; // Valid, all types are assignable to any

 let d: unknown;
-d = 1; // Valid, all types are assignable to unknown
+d = 1; // Valid, all types are assignable to unknown.
+Unknown is a type-safe as a alternative for 'any'

 let e: unknown;
 let e1: unknown = e; // Valid, unknown is only assignable to itself and any